-Art on a Plate, Framed on the Wall
+Food Is Art, Framed on the Wall

 back to The Fifth Element

 Some projects come from cold emails or business cards.
-Others start in the best possible way — over a good meal and a friendly chat.
+Others start in the best possible way, over a good meal and a friendly chat.

 That changed in March 2024, during a birthday lunch with my wife.
 As we were finishing up, we struck up a conversation with Ben, the owner.
 To both of our surprise, he realised for the first time that I was a professional food and hospitality photographer.
 “Why haven’t we talked about this before?” we both laughed.